Updated July 2021. MO

 Web of Science was previously called the Web of Knowledge.
 It provides access to a number of databases including Web of Science Core Collection (covering engineering, science, health, social science, humanities, etc.), BIOSIS (biological & biomedical science) and Inspec (physics, computing, electrical & electronic engineering, etc.).

 1. View Introduction to the Web of Science tutorial.
 The PowerPoint has audio and videos and will take about 15 minutes to complete.
+Please note this PowerPoint may appear at the bottom of your screen and you will need to open it.

 2. View the Search Fields in the Web of Science document to learn the various fields to search in when using the Web of Science database.